ethereum/web3.py/docs/ens_overview.rst

 Link a Name to an Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can set up your name so that :meth:`~ens.main.ENS.address` will show the address it points to.
+You can set up your name so that :meth:`~ens.ENS.address` will show the address it points to.
 In order to do so, you must already be the owner of the domain (or its parent).

 .. code-block:: python